ropensci-archive/roweb2/content/blog/2014-12-18-curl-options.md

 curl https://www.google.com
 ```

-* If you like that you may also like [httpie][httpie], a Python command line tool that is a little more convenient than curl (e.g., JSON output is automatically parsed and colorized).
+- If you like that you may also like [httpie](https://github.com/jakubroztocil/httpie), a Python command line tool that is a little more convenient than curl (e.g., JSON output is automatically parsed and colorized).
-* Alot of data from the web is in JSON format.
-A great command line tool to pair with `curl` is [jq][jq].
+- Alot of data from the web is in JSON format.
+A great command line tool to pair with `curl` is [jq](http://stedolan.github.io/jq/).

 > Note: if you are on windows you may require extra setup if you want to play with curl on the command line.
 OSX and linux have it by default.
 On Windows 8, installing the latest version from here http://curl.haxx.se/download.html#Win64 worked for me.